Ivo1116/cflinuxfs5/README.md

 # Release pipeline

-The generation and release of a new rootfs happens on the [cflinuxfs5](https://buildpacks.ci.cf-app.com/pipelines/cflinuxfs5) CI pipeline.
+(not yet )The generation and release of a new rootfs happens on the [cflinuxfs5](https://buildpacks.ci.cf-app.com/pipelines/cflinuxfs5) CI pipeline.